Skip to main content

 • Investigation and Discipline

-In accordance with the 2010 Audit Law, the Institute of Certified Auditors of Republic of North Macedonia (ICARNM), under the oversight of the Council for Advancement and Oversight of Auditing (CAOA), is responsible for establishing an investigative and disciplinary (I&D) mechanism for auditors.
+In accordance with the Audit Law, the Institute of Certified Auditors of the Republic of North Macedonia (ICARNM), under the oversight of the Council for Advancement and Oversight of Audit (CAOA), is responsible for establishing and operating an investigative and disciplinary (I&D) system for auditors.
+The CAOA also has authority under the law to investigate and discipline auditors and may revoke practicing licenses where necessary.

 Current Status: Partially Adopted